CraicOverflow89/Krash/readme.md

  - need to add `!` boolean negation
  - need to add built-in JSON parse/stringify methods
  - need to add http get capabilities
+ - add "see article ↗➚⬈⬀ for more info" links to readme that go to documentation

 ### Issues